-Each I/O port, except pins P1_0 and P1_1, can be configured as an input with either internal pull-up or pull-down, or tri-state.
+Each I/O port can be configured as an input or output.
+When configured as input, each I/O port can also be configured with internal pull-up, pull-down or tri-state.
 Pull-down or pull-up can only be configured to whole port, not individual pins.
 Unused I/O pins should have defined level and not be floating.
-See the Profile Toolkit developer guide for more information about the configuration.
+See the BLE Configuration Guide for more information about the configuration.

 During reset the I/O pins are configured as inputs with pull-ups.
-P1_0 and P1_1 are inputs but do not have pull-up or pull-down.